kldtz/static-site/private/content/posts/identifying-bigram-collocations/index.md

 ### T-test

 According to the [De Moivre-Laplace theorem](https://en.wikipedia.org/wiki/De_Moivre%E2%80%93Laplace_theorem), the normal distribution can be used to approximate the binomial distribution for large enough $n$ and/or $p$ not close to 0 or 1, more specifically, if $np (1-p) > 5$ ([Dunning, 1993](#dunning-1993)).
 Under this precondition, we could use a one-sample t-test to determine whether the population mean (the bigram probability estimated from our text sample, $P(w_1, w_2) = \frac{C(w_1, w_2)}{N}$) is significantly different (or larger if we use a one-sided test) from the mean we would expect given the null hypothesis (the product of the probabilties of the individual words, $H_0: P(w_1, w_2) = P(w_1) P(w_2)$).
-However, [we know](https://proceed-to-decode.com/posts/vocabulary-of-russian-news/) that the distribution of words in natural language follows Zipf's law, that is, a few words occur with very high frequency, while many words occurs just once or a few times, even in a large corpus.
+However, [we know](https://proceed-to-decode.com/posts/vocabulary-of-russian-news/) that the distribution of words in natural language follows *Zipf's law*, that is, a few words occur with very high frequency, while many words occur just once or a few times, even in a large corpus.
 So in many cases $p$ will be close to zero and $np (1-p) < 1$, prohibiting the use of the t-test, which assumes a normal distribution.

 ### Likelihood ratios

-[Dunning (1993)](#dunning-1993) proposed likelihood ratios as more appropriate test for collocations.
+[Dunning (1993)](#dunning-1993) proposed *likelihood ratios* as more appropriate test for collocations.
 His method does not require normally distributed data and produces more interpretable numbers than the t-test statistic.
-The computed statistic is asymptotically $\chi ^2$ distributed, so we can consult the same table as we do for Pearson's chi-squared test to determine confidence levels.
+The computed statistic is asymptotically $\chi ^2$ distributed, so we can consult the same table as we do for *Pearson's chi-squared* test to determine confidence levels.
 Furthermore, the statistic is more appropriate for sparse data than Pearson's $X^2$.

 We start by defining the hypotheses we want to test.
 I copy the definitions from [Manning and Schütze's (1999)](#manning-schütze-1999).